 Happiness is Living Life To The Fullest

 Our original state is happiness and joy.
-We begin life with a blank slate.
-We are born innocent and curious.
-It’s is how we come into life and how we were meant to live it.
+We begin life with a blank slate, innocent and curious.
+It’s the perspective that allows us to experience life with an open mind.

 “I do not need to defend my path.
 I have no religious beliefs, just tools for exploring consciousness.
 These tools with all who are ready to receive them.” — Guru Tua

 I wish everyone could find a teacher like Guru Tua.
 I hope you find a resource that provides tools for developing your path.
 You don’t need beliefs to bind you or blind you.
 You only need tools to enlighten.
 Happiness is living life with the tools to explore.

 But there is a problem.
 Religion comes with ideologies and doctrines filled with harmful prejudice and bias.
 When we are young, we are trusting.
 So, we believe what people tell us is the truth.
 We accept prejudices as truth.